 CHARLES KOINER: Montgomery County's First Urban Farmer

-In November 1920, Charlie was born in the kitchen of his family farmhouse on their 33 acre fruit and vegetable farm.
-As a child, he helped his family run the farm and hunted rabbit and squirrel for dinner ... "pot pie" he says, "now that was good eatin."
-Charlie attended school at the now historic Montrose Schoolhouse and remembers seeing horse and buggy traveling along Rockville Pike.
-He purchased his first car in 1940 for $400 using the money he earned as a caddy at a nearby 9-hole golf course (now the site of White Flint Mall).
+In November 1920, Charlie was born in the kitchen of his family's farmhouse on their 33-acre fruit and vegetable farm.
+As a child, he helped his family run the farm.
+He would recall hunting rabbit and squirrel for dinner ... "squirrel pot pie" he'd say, "now that was good eatin."
+Charlie attended school at the now historic Montrose Schoolhouse in Rockville, MD, where he would arrive early to put coal in the classroom's furnace.
+Charlie talked of horse and buggy traveling along Rockville Pike and purchased his first car in 1940 for $400 using the money he earned working at a nearby 9-hole golf course (now the site of White Flint Mall).

 Charlie's life followed many twists and turns, as all lives do, but he always stayed true to his farming roots.
-I suppose that is why he was so disheartened when his family had to sell their farm to make way for what is now Pike & Rose (formerly Mid-Pike Plaza, formerly Corvette's).
+I suppose that is why he was so disheartened when his family had to sell their farm to make way for what is now Pike & Rose (formerly Mid-Pike Plaza, formerly Corvette's Shopping Center).

-In the 1950's, Charlie went to work as a farm manager at Timberlawn Farm.
-The Timberlawn estate was owned by Mr. George Calvert Bowie and Mrs. Hattie Corby Bowie, who also owned Strathmore .
+In the 1950's, Charlie went to work as the farm manager of Timberlawn Farm.
+The Timberlawn estate was owned by Mr. George Calvert Bowie and Mrs. Hattie Corby Bowie, who also owned the Strathmore mansion.

-In an interview with Bethesda Magazine in 2009, Charlie recalls his time managing Timberlawn Farm:
+In an interview with Bethesda Magazine in 2009, Charlie recalled his time managing Timberlawn Farm:

 "When I married Helen, we moved from my parents’ farm into a

 house on the Bowie estate.
 They rented the main house to the

 Shrivers from 1961 to 1979.
 When [Sargent Shriver] was running

 for vice president [in 1972], the Secret Service had a trailer out